-The over the past 18 months start up businesses and small businesses have been encouraged to invest more into SEO and social media, however it seems that 80% of companies, large and small, are strugling to make the most of social media and often waste time and money by not having a suitable Social Media strategy.
+The over the past 18 months start up businesses and small businesses have been encouraged to invest more into SEO and social media, however, it seems that 80% of companies, large and small, are struggling to make the most of social media and often waste time and money by not having a suitable Social Media strategy.

 However, more money doesn’t necessarily mean they are doing everything they can as many companies seem to be spending money on the campaigns without analysing and monitoring the response as well following up with conversations.
 This seems to indicate that businesses are throwing money at campaigns to ensure they are ‘ticking the social media box’ without getting the value they should from the campaign.

-A few things need to be considered when starting a Social Media strategy:
+What to consider when starting a Social Media strategy:

 - Is social media appropriate?
 Some industries don’t fit into the typical Facebook and Twitter demographic therefire are they just doing social media because it is a buzz word or will it actually help?
 People often forget that blogs are part of social media and a good way to control it would be to keep it on your site so blogs and online diaries may be more suitable for sensitive subject areas.
 Forums and other platforms can also be utilised and in some rare cases social media is just not cost effective or appropriate.